-Adapting an open textbook allows educators to customize existing OER to match their teaching style and better support the needs of their learners.
+Adapting an OER allows educators to customize existing resources to match their teaching style and better support the needs of their learners.
 Adapting an existing resource can also help grow and sustain a culture of open education by keeping information current, contextualizing content, and enhancing content with new supplementary or multimedia material.

 While you can adapt an OER as a solo educator, most adapters prefer to work as part of a team.
 That team might include: